 Public Speaking Workshop at IMA

 Poetry Week at IMA

-The arrival of Muslim Maccassan fishermen on the coast of Northern Australia in the early 1700s marked the beginning of a long lasting trade relationship between the Macassans and First Nations people.
-Over time, these communities developed a mutual respect for one another and shared cultural and religious traditions.
+The arrival of Muslim Macassan fisherman on the Northern Australia coast in the early 1700s marked the beginning of a long-lasting trade relationship between the Macassans and First Nations people.
+Over time, these communities developed a mutual respect for one another, and shared cultural and religious traditions.